exercism/cli/CONTRIBUTING.md

 You'll need Go version 1.7 or higher.
 Follow the directions on http://golang.org/doc/install

+You will also need `dep`, the Go dependency management tool.
+Follow the directions on https://github.com/golang/dep

 ## Development

 If you've never contributed to a Go project before this is going to feel a little bit foreign.